 MY EDUCATION & TRAINING

 I have a BS in Middle Grades Education from North Carolina State University and a Master's of Counseling from the University of North Carolina at Greensboro (UNCG).

 MY THEORETICAL APPROACH:

 In my work, I operate from existential and DBT frameworks, believing in the power of meaning-making and radical acceptance.
 I believe individuals have the capacity for change within themselves and seek to walk alongside them as they build their awareness, sense of purpose, and direction.

-Specific to eating disorders and body image, I operate from a Health At Every Size and Intuitive Eating approach and philosophy.
+Specific to eating disorders and body image, I operate from a weight inclusive, Fat Positive, and Intuitive Eating approach and philosophy.

 I am proudly Queer-Affirming, committed to social justice, and attempt to use my own power and privilege to increase access for others without.